Aliases in Joins

 Output

-Column aliases help make query results easier to read and are especially helpful for dashboards or reports.
+Column aliases make query results easier to read and are especially helpful in dashboards and reports.

 You should use aliases when:

-• Writing readable queries for analysis, reporting, or BI dashboards
+- When writing queries that need to stay readabl for analysis, reporting, or BI dashboards

 Want to learn more?